openvenues/libpostal/README.md

 ```

 libpostal contains an OSM-trained language classifier to detect which language(s) are used in a given
-address so it cna apply the appropriate normalizations.
+address so it can apply the appropriate normalizations.
 The only input needed is the raw address string.
 Here's a short list of some less straightforward normalizations in various languages.

 | Input                               | Output (may be multiple in libpostal)   |